 For whatever reason you are coming, here are some tips of where to stay, eat and do in Porto Alegre!

 I highly recommend staying on Moinhos de Vento neighborhood, with many coffee shops, cafés, restaurants and charming streets.
-Sheraton would be your best option.
-Other good hotels in this neighborhood are Mercure and Quality.
+Sheraton Porto Alegre would be your best option.
+Other good hotels in this neighborhood are Laghetto Moinhos and Quality.
+If you are on a budget I recommend Ibis Moinhos de Vento.

 A very traditional restaurant in the city is Santo Antônio.
 We eat there quite often.
 To taste the Brazilian barbecue you could go to NB Steak.
 New in town is Galeteria Casa Di Paolo, where they serve galeto, a kind of grilled chicken, very popular around here, that is served with sides like pasta, salad, fried cheese and fried polenta.
 This restaurant is very close to the airport, so you can go either when you arrive or on the day you are leaving.
-And our favorite coffee shops are Press and Padarie.
+And our favorite coffee shop is Press.

 For an overview of the city, take the city tour bus, with two different routes: Historic District and South Zone.
 I recommend the first.